Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 Splitting the 5GHz: The pros and cons

-Channels allocation, the 5GHz’s DFS, and band-splitting
+Channel allocation, DFS, and band-splitting

-A Dual-band Wi-Fi 6 (or Wi-Fi 5) broadcaster (2.4GHz + 5GHz) has two distinctive sets of channels.
+A dual-band Wi-Fi 6 (or Wi-Fi 5) broadcaster (2.4GHz + 5GHz) has two distinctive sets of channels.
 One belongs to the 2.4GHz band, and the other to the 5GHz band.

 By default, each channel is set at the lowest width, which is 20MHz.
 When applicable, the hardware can combine adjacent channels into larger ones that are 40MHz, 80MHz, or even wider.